Temporary Examination Eligibility (TEE)

 Temporary Examination Eligibility allows any practising anaesthetist, who lives and works outside the UK and has not worked in the NHS, to become eligible for and apply for Primary FRCA examinations.

-TEE is open for new applications from April 1st 2023 until June 1st 2023, no applications will be accepted outside of this time.
-Please apply using the electronic application form at the bottom of this page.
-For more dates see the information below.
 College membership is an essential requirement to become eligible to sit all FRCA examinations.
 Anaesthetists who are working outside of the UK do not currently qualify for any of the College membership categories.
 Temporary Examination Eligibility (TEE) bridges this gap and allows overseas doctors to satisfy the membership requirement and become eligible for the Primary FRCA examinations.

 However, doctors must have worked in the NHS for at least one year to become eligible for the Final FRCA examinations and therefore, TEE applicants are not eligible to sit the Final FRCA examinations unless they take up a role in the NHS UK and will have worked in that role for at least 12 months prior to the date of the Final exam they are applying for.